AI Inequalities: Critical praxis for digital inclusion

 Description

-Artificial intelligence is increasingly part and parcel of our lives, permeating all aspects of society and everyday life.
-From unlocking our phones, scrolling through social media, writing emails, using google search, navigating to our destination or curating a music playlist, our reliance on these technologies is ever-present whether recognised or not.
+Artificial intelligence is increasingly part and parcel of our lives, permeating many aspects of society and everyday life.
+From using facial recognition systems that analyse biometric data to unlock our phones, to algorithmic curation of social media feeds based on machine learning of user behaviour, natural language processing models such as ChatGPT to write and compose emails, and generative AI-driven DJ personas and recommendation systems that personalise music playlists, our reliance on these technologies is ever- present whether recognised or not.
 These same acts, however, can embed inequalities and biases in artificial intelligence.
-These can range from training datasets that lack diversity to the algorithms at play, and inherent disability, racial, and gendered biases, as well as to questions of access and planetary cost of using artificial intelligence.
-Amidst this growing trend of artificial intelligence permeating our everyday lives, there is an urgent need to critically reflect how as a society we can begin to unravel its workings, and to effect new forms of inclusive and sustainable practice.
+These can range from the algorithms at play, to inherent disability, racial, and gendered biases, as well as to questions of access and planetary cost of using artificial intelligence.
+Bringing together world-leading scholars of digital inclusion, media, technology and inequalities, this preconference unpacks and reveals the new arenas and experiences of digital exclusion that accompany the implementation of automation and artificial intelligence in everyday digital platforms and services, as well as the persistence and worsening of existing forms of digital exclusion.

 Location

-Wee Kim Wee School of Communication and Information, Nanyang Technological University (WKWSCI NTU)
+Wee Kim Wee School of Communication and Information, L1, Media coLab Nanyang Technological University (WKWSCI NTU)

 Date and time